 GIR’s policy is to ensure that statements by analysts that are new and material achieve broad, global dissemination both to clients and sales/trading personnel.

 The decision to terminate coverage of an issuer must be approved by GIR management.
 The firm publishes a final note stating that coverage has been terminated.

-The full list of GIR disclosures with respect to equity research can be viewed at: http://www.gs.com/research/hedge.html
+The full list of GIR disclosures can be viewed at: http://www.gs.com/research/hedge.html

-In accordance with common practice in certain markets in Europe and consistent with legal advice, GSI produces, from time to time, GSI publishes research (commonly termed "pre-deal" research) prior to an offering of securities where GSI also has an investment banking mandate in respect of the offering.
-Although not containing ratings or price targets, pre-deal research published by GSI in these circumstances will be considered investment research for the purposes of COBS 12.2.
-Decisions as to whether to provide pre-deal research are made by GIR management.
-In connection with publishing pre-deal research GS Europe has adopted procedures designed to:
+In accordance with common practice in certain markets in Europe and consistent with legal advice, GSI produces, from time to time, research (commonly termed “pre-deal” research) prior to an offering of securities where GSI also has an investment banking mandate in respect of the offering.
+In connection with producing pre-deal research GS Europe has adopted procedures designed to:

 - Ensure the factual consistency of pre-deal research with any related prospectus or selling document, including procedures allowing review for factual accuracy by issuers and non-US based investment bankers in accordance with any underwriters’ counsel guidelines.

 - Disclose GS Europe’s involvement in the transaction.